The existence of a Held Space is not indicative of an issue but rather a representation of an underlying storage dependency.

-The second scenario can occur in the context of a snapshot which is in use by a Delphix Self-Service branch or bookmark.
+The second scenario can occur in the context of a snapshot that is in use by a Delphix Self-Service branch or bookmark.

-The snapshot may be removed via policy, but until the branches and/or bookmarks which leverage that snapshot are removed, its space will be held.
+The snapshot may be removed via policy, but until the branches and/or bookmarks that leverage that snapshot are removed, its space will be held.

 The third scenario can occur during Selective Data Distribution where a masked VDB that is provisioned from a dSource is replicated to a Replication Target.

 The first scenario is caused by a failed or interrupted Replication job and results in held space on the Replication source engine.
-During replication, all data blocks to be replicated are serialised for transfer.
-Once the transfer is complete, the serialised data is released.
+During replication, all data blocks to be replicated are serialized for transfer.
+Once the transfer is complete, the serialized data is released.